yzslab/gaussian-splatting-lightning/README.md

 * <a href="https://ty424.github.io/AbsGS.github.io/">AbsGS</a> / EfficientGS
 * <a href="https://github.com/hbb1/2d-gaussian-splatting">2D Gaussian Splatting</a>
 * <a href="https://jumpat.github.io/SAGA/">Segment Any 3D Gaussians (v2)</a>
+* Reconstruct a large scale scene with the partitioning strategy likes <a href="https://vastgaussian.github.io/">VastGaussian</a>
-* Load arbitrary number of images without OOM
+* Load a large number of images without OOM
 * Interactive web viewer
   * Load multiple models
   * Model transform